Last Updated on December 3, 2022 by Rebecca Lake

-Some of my favorite ideas include:
+Some of my favorite ideas for making cash on the side include:

 Use cashback apps to make extra money

-There are lots of different cash back apps out there but some are better than others.
+There are lots of different cash-back apps out there but some are better than others.
 Here are some of my go-to picks for earning cashback.

 Rakuten lets you shop and earn cash back at more than 2,500 partner retailers.